 Each year, Mount Mary selects its most distinguished alumnae to receive a Madonna Medal or Tower Award to honor their achievements.
 Awardees are selected based on their dedication to their profession, volunteerism and civic impact, as well as their unique impact on the community.
 The event is sponsored by Mount Mary University and the Alumnae Association.
+The 2019 Awards Night will take place on April 25, 2019.

 Tower Award 2018